Read Transcript

 Understanding Insurance

-Is PROCYSBI Covered by Insurance?
+Is procysbi Covered by Insurance?

 Through our team’s knowledge of how insurance companies work and our understanding of your specific benefits, your Patient Access Liaison (PAL) can help you understand the insurance process by walking you through your coverage and potential financial assistance options.